-In June of 1988, the “Concept Plan for Waterfowl Habitat Protection- US Portion of Prairie Potholes and Parklands” was released.
-The goals, objectives, and strategies for protection of prime waterfowl breeding habitat were discussed in this 15-year plan.
-In addition to waterfowl, the Concept Plan noted that the value of the wetland and upland habitats for many other types of birds.
+“Concept Plan for Waterfowl Habitat Protection – U.S. Portion of Prairie Potholes and Parklands” was released.
+In addition to waterfowl, this 15-year Plan noted the value of wetland and upland habitats for many other types of birds.

-In April of 1989, the first PPJV Implementation Plan was completed.
-The Plan outlined management actions that will benefit at least 10 key duck species as well as migratory nongame birds that breed in the Region.
+The first PPJV Implementation Plan was completed, outlining management actions to benefit at least 10 key duck species as well as migratory nongame birds that breed in the region.

-From 1987 to 1993, flagship projects were established in each State, along with monitoring and evaluation to track success.
-The PPJV recognized the importance of the Conservation Reserve Program, and issued a resolution calling for all Joint Ventures and the NAWMP US Implementation Board to secure support for CRP.
+Flagship projects were established in each state, along with monitoring and evaluation to track success.
+The PPJV recognized the importance of the Conservation Reserve Program (CRP), and issued a resolution calling for all Joint Ventures and the NAWMP U.S. Implementation Board to secure support for CRP.

-The period of 1995 to 2000 saw explosive growth in conservation and Joint Ventures.
-The North American Wetland Conservation Act (NAWCA) experienced increasing Federal appropriations resulting in diverse partnerships and meaningful wetland conservation.
-National plans for landbirds, waterbirds and shorebirds were being developed.
-Information technology expanded with new tools becoming available for use in landscape planning and design.
-The NAWMP was updated in 1998 and in 1999, the PPJV Management Board asked a group of Management Board members and the Coordinator to review the 1995 PPJV Implementation Plan to see if revisions were needed.
-The group concluded that the 1995 Plan was ahead of the curve (particularly in the non-waterfowl arena).
-The Management Board accepted the recommendation to continue on course.
+Explosive growth occurred in conservation and Joint Ventures.
+The North American Wetland Conservation Act (NAWCA) received increased Federal appropriations resulting in diverse partnerships and meaningful wetland conservation.
+National plans for landbirds, waterbirds, and shorebirds were being developed.
+The NAWMP was updated in 1998, and in 1999 a group of PPJV Management Board members and the Coordinator concluded that the 1995 Implementation Plan was ahead of the curve (particularly in the non-waterfowl arena).
+The Management Board accepted their recommendation to continue on course.

-In 2005, the PPJV finalized a new Implementation Plan recognizing the common thread that runs through each national bird plan, with respect to the prairies, is the protection of existing wetlands and native grasslands.
-Accordingly, the Plan established a goal of protecting 1.4 million additional wetland acres and 10.4 million grassland acres.
-In addition, the Plan set a goal of restoring wetlands sufficient to accommodate an additional 492,000 total breeding duck pairs, and 393,000 acres of grasslands associated with high density wetland communities.
-Lastly, the Plan recognized that waterfowl (and other wetland/grassland dependent species) utilize habitats on both sides of the U.S. Canadian border, so coordinating with the Prairie Habitat Joint Venture would be important moving forward with implementation.
+The PPJV finalized a new Implementation Plan, recognizing that the common thread running through each national bird plan, with respect to the prairies, is the protection of existing wetlands and native grasslands.
+The Plan also recognized that waterfowl (and other wetland/grassland dependent species) utilize habitats on both sides of the U.S.-Canadian border, so coordinating with the Prairie Habitat Joint Venture would be important moving forward.

-During the period between 2005 and 2013, the PPJV continued to develop and advance ground-breaking scientific tools that help inform landscape conservation and evaluation.
-The NAWMP was undergoing a revision and Climate Change was surfacing as a driver of landscape change.
-Accordingly, the PPJV Management Board agreed to delay a revision of the Implementation Plan.
-In 2012, the NAWMP Revision was completed and Climate Change science and understanding has advanced, so the PPJV is embarking on the revision of their 2005 Implementation Plan.
-Through this effort, a new direction in conservation planning will be the driving force in the revision.
+The PPJV continued to develop and advance ground-breaking scientific tools that helped inform landscape conservation and evaluation.
+The NAWMP was undergoing a revision and climate change was surfacing as a driver of landscape change, so the PPJV Management Board delayed an update of the 2005 Implementation Plan.
+The PPJV began the update in 2012 with the completion of the NAWMP Revision and advancements in climate change science.